 Bariatric Surgery Options

-BHS Bariatrics offers three types of bariatric surgery:
+BHS Bariatrics offers four types of bariatric surgery:

 - Gastric Bypass